import numpy as np

 )->Float[Array, 'n_faces ...']:

 Sum vertex-field to faces.
-Sums over the vertices of the face.
+Sums over the three vertices of each face.

 # tests vs libigl